 - By your readers using a tag search (which begins with ":" followed by the tag name)

-- As custom filters in Knowledge Base > Manage: if you're using tags for these kinds of internal filters only, you can mark tags as "hidden" so they won't show up to readers
+- As custom filters in Manage: if you're using tags for these kinds of internal filters only, you can mark tags as "hidden" so they won't show up to readers

 For readers, tags will display:

-- If you've added the article-tags template to Settings > Style, Custom HTML > Article, tags will display in the article wherever you've added that template.
+- If you've added the article-tags template to Settings > Customize > Style (HTML & CSS) > Customize HTML, CSS, and JS > Custom HTML > Article, tags will display in the article wherever you've added that template.
 (These are not included by default in the article layout, though.)

 You can create tags in three ways:

-- In Library > Tags using the Create link.
+- In the top-level Tags library using the Create option.

 - In any article or category editor view, by typing into the Tags box and hitting Enter